BraedonB98/2DoTrack/BACKEND/README.md

     -(Auth, Preference{})
     -Updates User Preferences if User is logged in

--POST/API/:UID/Catagories -New Catagory
+-POST/API/:UID/Catagories -New TODOLIST
-    -(Auth, Todo Catagory Name)
+    -(Auth, Todo TODOLIST Name)
     -Creates new empty array with Name in USER->TO DO Catagories -> Name[]

--PATCH/API/:UID/Catagories -Rename Catagory
+-PATCH/API/:UID/Catagories -Rename TODOLIST
-    -(Auth, Previous Catagory Name, New Catagory Name) -Finds Previous CatagoryName in  USER->TO DO Catagories -> Name[], If its there then it will duplicate the found array to a new array with a new Name
+    -(Auth, Previous TODOLIST Name, New TODOLIST Name) -Finds Previous TODOLISTName in  USER->TO DO Catagories -> Name[], If its there then it will duplicate the found array to a new array with a new Name

--DELETE/API/:UID/Catagories -Delete Catagory
+-DELETE/API/:UID/Catagories -Delete TODOLIST
     -(Auth, Catagory)
     -Deletes Catagory and all TODO Items in catagory